mattmcspirit/hybridworkshop/README.md

 Initially based on Windows Server 2019, Azure Stack HCI 20H2 is now a specialized OS, running on your hardware, delivered as an Azure service with a subscription-based licensing model and hybrid capabilities built-in.
 Although Azure Stack HCI 20H2 is based on the same core operating system components as Windows Server, it's an entirely new product line focused on being the best virtualization host.

-If you're interested in learning more about what Azure Stack HCI 20H2 is, make sure you [check out the official documentation](https://docs.microsoft.com/en-us/azure-stack/hci/overview "What is Azure Stack HCI documentation"), before coming back to continue your evaluation experience.
+If you're interested in learning more about what Azure Stack HCI 20H2 is, make sure you [check out the official documentation](https://docs.microsoft.com/en-us/azure-stack/hci/overview "What is Azure Stack HCI documentation"), before coming back to continue your workshop experience.
 We'll refer to the docs in various places in the guide, to help you build your knowledge of Azure Stack HCI 20H2.

 What is AKS on Azure Stack HCI?
 -----------

 If you've landed on this page, and you're still wondering what AKS on Azure Stack HCI is, Azure Kubernetes Service on Azure Stack HCI, **currently in public preview**, is an on-premises implementation of Azure Kubernetes Service (AKS), which automates running containerized applications at scale.
 Azure Kubernetes Service is now in preview on Azure Stack HCI 20H2 and Windows Server 2019 Datacenter-based clusters, making it quicker to get started hosting Linux and Windows containers in your datacenter.

-If you're interested in learning more about what AKS on Azure Stack HCI is, make sure you [check out the official documentation](https://docs.microsoft.com/en-us/azure-stack/aks-hci/overview "What is Azure Kubernetes Service on Azure Stack HCI documentation"), before coming back to continue your evaluation experience.
+If you're interested in learning more about what AKS on Azure Stack HCI is, make sure you [check out the official documentation](https://docs.microsoft.com/en-us/azure-stack/aks-hci/overview "What is Azure Kubernetes Service on Azure Stack HCI documentation"), before coming back to continue your workshop experience.
 We'll refer to the docs in various places in the guide, to help you build your knowledge of AKS on Azure Stack HCI.

 Why follow this guide?
 -----------

-This evaluation guide will walk you through standing up a sandboxed, isolated AKS on Azure Stack HCI environment using **nested virtualization** in Azure.
+This workshop guide will walk you through standing up a sandboxed, isolated AKS on Azure Stack HCI environment using **nested virtualization** in Azure.
 Whilst not designed as a production scenario, the important takeaway here is, by following this guide, you'll lay down a solid foundation on to which you can explore additional AKS on Azure Stack HCI scenarios in the future, so keep checking back for additional scenarios over time.

 Evaluation using Nested Virtualization
 -----------